jetbrains-academy/data-visualization-course/3_0_histograms_intro/1_overview/2_difference_from_bars/task.md

 contrast, histogram bins typically touch, reflecting that the data values lie on a continuous scale.
 This visual distinction indicates you’re examining ranges rather than separate categories.

+Scatter plots may also be used to visualize data distributions, particularly when working with 2D or 3D datasets.
+In the case of 1D data, a scatter plot does not effectively convey density information.
+However, it can still be valuable for identifying outliers that might otherwise be absorbed into histogram bins.
+To partially address the density limitation in 1D, one can reduce the opacity of points—areas with higher concentrations will appear darker due to overlap, providing a rough visual cue of data density.
+This is why scatter plots often appear as a follow-up in more advanced analysis steps.

 After his promotion, Bruno was assigned to analyze customer spending at a local cafe.
-Initially, he tried using a bar chart, but it became cluttered with countless individual purchase amounts.
-Realizing this approach didn’t suit continuous data, he switched to a histogram, grouping spending into price ranges—an adjustment that made it far easier to spot common spending patterns.
+At first, he tried a bar chart, but it quickly became cluttered with individual purchase amounts.
+Realizing it wasn’t suited for continuous data, he switched to a histogram, grouping spending into price ranges.
+Later, to explore unusual spending behaviors, he added a 1D scatter plot on top—helping him spot outliers that the histogram had smoothed over.